Article I – Name

 Section 2: Nominating Committee. - The officers shall, at the

-membership a full slate of members for consideration.
+membership a slate of members for consideration.
 The committee

 Section 3: Voting.
-The officers shall be elected by the use
+The officers shall be elected by secret ballot election

 Each nominee receiving the greater number of votes is elected to the